[Updated on June 5, 2020]

 Illustrations and Stories for Sermons or Blogs

-Here is a document with ten stories/illustrations that I find particularly inspiring and useful for teaching.
+Here are stories and/or illustrations that I find particularly inspiring and useful for teaching.
 As Jesus demonstrated, stories and illustrations can be effective when making a point.

 It should be noted, however, that it’s important to choose the right one.
 Although stories are memorable, they should never eclipse the point you are trying to make which should always be prayerfully rooted in the biblical text.
 Stories support biblical truths, not the other way around.